Let’s SCOOT: How Dubai Traffic Systems Work

 SCOOT has been programmed with maximum and minimum stoppage duration for the traffic signals and hence, adjusts and regulates the vehicular flow accordingly.
 This causes the traffic to be smoother and makes it even more reliable.

 Launched in 2015, the SCOOT was a part of an initiative by the Dubai’s Government for further promoting its wish to turn Dubai into a smart city.
 The implementation required a complete rehaul of the entire existing system.
 The cables used in the linking light signals were replaced with a wireless network.
-However, this was encountered with a problem as the far-fetched parts of the Dubai had isolated traffic signals that couldn’t be linked through various wireless means.
+However, this was encountered with a problem as the far-fetched parts of the Dubai had isolated traffic signals that couldn’t be linked through various wireless means to the rest of Dubai traffic systems.
 Finally, the problem was eradicated by the use of 3G technology.

 As per Maitha Bin Udai, who is CEO at the RTA’s Traffic and Roads Agency, SCOOT gets all the relevant information through a series of detectors that are concealed beneath the road surface.
 These sensors work to calculate the vehicular flow to help the agency’s computer systems understand the flow of traffic.
 After the data is provided by the detectors, a central computer is used for analysis of all the data for calculating the accurate signal timings on a real time basis.
 This helps improve the vehicular flow at the particular location and reduces traffic blockages.